Michiel van Nispen: Education and career

 Van Nispen studied Dutch law at Tilburg University between 2000 and 2004.
 He then joined a law firm and did a master's degree in international and European public law between 2006 and 2007.
 Since then he worked for the Socialist Party group in the House of Representatives, occupying himself with the topic of Justice.
+Starting from his 2023 re-election to the House, Van Nispen was the Socialist Party's spokesperson for justice, safety, migration, governance, and sports.